 Business Operations and Strategic Planning

 This office provides administrative support for the division including strategic planning.
 Among its responsibilities are human resources, all financial and accounting functions, budget forecasting, bid opening and control, administrative fee collection and control, auditing of statewide contracts, vendor registration, and general office support.
 It serves as the project management arm of the division and liaison with other entities on projects and strategic matters.
-Additionally, the section is responsibile for the delivery of training and certification requirements to division staff and all state procurement professionals as required by law and regulation in support for the Chief Procurement Officer(s) mandate.
+Additionally, the section is responsibile for the delivery of training and certification requirements to division staff and all state procurement professionals as required by law and regulation.
 Finally, it publishes the South Carolina Business Opportunities newsletter (SCBO).

 Procurement Services Functions

 Procurement Services has a broad array of functions, which include the following:

 - Establishing open-ended statewide contracts, thereby leveraging the collective needs of all state agencies and political subdivisions to gain lower prices through volume discounts.